 HIS 6630 Foundations of Graduate Study in History (3) Introduces the student to the basics of graduate work.
 Topics covered include the methods of historical research, writing, and citation as well as general themes and topics in historiography.

-HIS 6634 European Historiography (3) An overview of the major historical works and historiographical controversies in European history.
+HIS 6634 European Historiography (3)

+An overview of the major historical works and historiographical controversies in European history.
 Emphasis on discussion and students producing a major research paper.

-- Seminar in 17th century American History (3) HIS 6640 Study of topics in 17th century American history.
-HIS Emphasis on discussion and student producing a major research paper based on primary documents.
-Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6641 Seminar in Slavery (3) Study of topics in slavery, focusing on American slavery.
-Emphasis on discussion and student produc- HIS ing a major research paper based on primary documents.
+HIS 6640 Seminar in 17th century American History (3) Study of topics in 17th century American history.
+Emphasis on discussion and student producing a major research paper based on primary documents.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 6642 Seminar in Ethnicity/Race in America (3)

-Study of topics in race/ethnicity in American history.
+HIS 6641 Seminar in Slavery (3) Study of topics in slavery, focusing on American slavery.
 Emphasis on discussion and student producing a major research paper based on primary documents.
-HIS Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 6643 Seminar in War and American Society (3) Study of topics in war and society in American history.
+- HIS 6642 Seminar in Ethnicity/Race in America (3) Study of topics in race/ethnicity in American history.
 Emphasis on discussion and student producing a major research paper based on primary documents.
-HIS 6671 Historiography of Modern East Asia (3) Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-Seminar in the History of Science (3) His 6650

-Study of topics in the history of science.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6643 Seminar in War and American Society (3) Study of topics in war and society in American history.
 Emphasis on discussion and student producing a major research paper based on primary documents.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-Prerequisites: Successful completion of HIS 6630, IR 5551, HIS 6672 Historiography of Africa (3) or SS 6691.
+HIS 6650 Seminar in the History of Science (3) Study of topics in the history of science.
+Emphasis on discussion and student producing a major research paper based on primary documents.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.